Men Without Hats: International success

-Ivan and Stefan (the latter now promoted to full membership status) subsequently recruited Allan McCarthy (percussion, electronics) to join the group, and recorded their 1982 full-length debut album Rhythm of Youth.
-The trio subsequently enjoyed a hit in Canada with "The Safety Dance", which peaked at No. 11 in May 1983.
+Ivan and Stefan subsequently recruited Allan McCarthy (percussion, electronics) to join the group, and recorded their 1982 full-length debut album Rhythm of Youth.
+With the addition of Colin Doroschuk, guitar synth and background vocals on the album, the quartet subsequently enjoyed a hit in Canada with "The Safety Dance", which peaked at No. 11 in May 1983.
 The song soon charted in the United States, spending four weeks at No. 3 on the Billboard Hot 100, and was a major hit on the UK Singles Chart, peaking at No. 6.
 The song also reached the top ten in various other European countries, and peaked at No. 2 in New Zealand and No. 1 in South Africa, where it was the 11th highest-selling single of 1983.

-Adding Pierre (who had guested on Rhythm of Youth) as an official fourth member, Men Without Hats released the album Folk of the 80's (Part III) in 1984.
+Men Without Hats then released the album Folk of the 80's (Part III) in 1984.
 While lead single "Where Do The Boys Go?" was a top 40 hit in Canada, the album failed to match the international success of Rhythm of Youth.

-In 1985, the band released the EP Freeways, consisting of multiple (and multi-lingual) remixes of one of their earliest efforts, Ivan and Arrobas's 1980 song "Freeways" (which had previously been released as a B-side in 1982).
+In 1985, the band released the EP Freeways, consisting of multiple (and multilingual) remixes of one of their earliest efforts, Ivan and Arrobas's 1980 song "Freeways" (which had previously been released as a B-side in 1982).
 To support the EP, the group undertook a related tour, footage from which would later (in 2006) be released on DVD as Live Hats.

-Reshuffling the line-up again, the band released the album Pop Goes the World in 1987 with Ivan, Stefan, and Lenny Pinkas.
+Reshuffling the lineup again, the band released the album Pop Goes the World in 1987 with Ivan, Stefan, and Lenny Pinkas.
 The song "Pop Goes the World" reached No. 20 on the Billboard Hot 100, No. 2 on the Canadian Singles Chart, and was No. 1 in Austria.
 The song was featured in the 1987 film Date with an Angel, and became the fifteenth biggest selling single in South Africa for 1988.